90125: Background

-Around six months into the album, clashes between Horn and Kaye resulted in the latter's exit.
+Around six months into the album, Kaye left after clashing with Horn.
 Rabin saw it as "a mutual parting" as Kaye resisted learning the modern keyboard technology that the band were using, leaving Rabin to handle most of the keyboard parts.
 Matters were complicated further when management deemed Squire and Rabin's lead vocals not distinctive enough, so Carson suggested the group have Anderson return to sing the songs.
 Squire got in touch with Anderson, who had returned to England in April 1983 after working in France.
 They listened to the tape in Squire's car outside Anderson's home due to past acrimony between the pair's wives.
 Anderson liked the songs and got involved, making minor changes to the lyrics and arrangements.
 By this time the album had cost £300,000 to make, half of which came from Carson himself.
 With no more funds left to finish it, Carson flew to Paris and played the tape to Atlantic founder Ahmet Ertegun, who had signed Yes in 1969.
 Ertegun, interested in the prospect of a new album with Anderson on vocals, agreed to pay the remaining costs.

 As the album neared completion, news reports in June and July 1983 indicate that Kaye, though he had played on it, was unsure whether to rejoin.
 The album was given the provisional title The New Yes Album, a reference to their third, The Yes Album (1971), but the group opted for an alternative name to distance themselves from Yes and decided upon its allocated catalogue number on their label Atco Records, a subsidiary of Atlantic.
 It was 90124 initially, but sleeve designer Garry Mouat said: "Because they couldn't get consistency worldwide with that number, it got changed to 90125.
 I've still got some rough tour t-shirts and sleeves with the original number."